rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_Trend_Micro_Apex_from_Microsoft_Teams/help.md

 # Description

-This workflow quarantines or unquarantines endpoints with Trend Micro Apex via Slack command and reports information back to Slack.
+This workflow quarantines or unquarantines endpoints with Trend Micro Apex via Microsoft Teams command and reports information back to Microsoft Teams.
 This workflow supports endpoints in the form of Agent IDs, hostnames, MAC addresses, or IP addresses.

 Sample Slack Trigger Commands:

-`@Rapid7 InsightConnect quarantine-endpoint 08-00-27-96-86-8E`
+`@!quarantine-endpoint 08-00-27-96-86-8E`

-`@Rapid7 InsightConnect quarantine-endpoint 198.51.100.100`
+`@!quarantine-endpoint 198.51.100.100`

-`@Rapid7 InsightConnect unquarantine-endpoint 198.51.100.100`
+`@!unquarantine-endpoint 198.51.100.100`

-`@Rapid7 InsightConnect unquarantine-endpoint 08-00-27-96-86-8E`
+`@!unquarantine-endpoint 08-00-27-96-86-8E`

 To view quarantine logs, click "Directories" and then "Users/Endpoints" from the main menu in the Trend Micro Apex console.
 Next, select the endpoint you would like to view and click the "Notes" tab.
 The quarantine logs are found there.